TheRealRazbi/Stocks-of-Razbia/README.md

 The minigame and all companies are hosted locally.
 As this is currently in the testing version, everything is subject to change.

+### Supports:

+- Streamlabs Extension Currency
+- StreamElements Currency
+- Streamlabs Chatbot Local Currency
+- Streamlabs Cloudbot [not yet, because it has no API support, so I have to do some webscrapping]
+- Fully Local Currency [not yet, I will add it whenever Streamers will ask for it]

 ## Contributions:

 Discord server: https://discord.gg/yp3T7da <br>